ivanajns/fabric-analytics-engineering-solution/README.md

 The Gold tables are exported to GitHub as CSV files and loaded into Power BI using Import mode, creating a portable report that does not depend on continued access to the original Fabric environment.

+## Business Impact

+From a business perspective, the value is creating a trusted foundation for decision-making.
+Instead of leadership relying on multiple reports, manually reconciled numbers, or different interpretations of the same metric, the solution creates a consistent view of revenue and performance.
+This reduces time spent validating the numbers and increases confidence in the decisions being made from them.

+More importantly, the architecture provides a foundation that can scale with the business.
+As reporting needs, customers, products, and data volumes grow, the organization has a repeatable approach for bringing data together, applying consistent business logic, and delivering reliable insights.
+The result is less time spent managing data and more time spent using it to drive business decisions.

 ## Repository structure

 ```text